Business rates appeals and valuation

-The rateable value of your business premises is set by the Valuation Office Agency.
+The rateable value of your business premises is set by the GOV.UK - Valuation Office Agency.

 The valuation officer may alter the value if the circumstances of the property have changed.

-If you are unhappy with your business rates you can make an appeal to try to change this.
+If you are unhappy with your business rates you can make an appeal to try to change this via GOV.UK - Check and challenge your business rates valuation.

 Please be aware even if you appeal you must continue to pay your rates until the result of your appeal is determined.
 If you do not pay, as billed, recovery action may be taken even though an appeal is outstanding.